Deadly Toronto van massacre: What we know - Journal du Cameroun

 – The motive: ‘deliberate’ but why? –

-Police said they hoped their interrogation of Minassian would reveal his motive.

-They said he had no police record, while Public Safety Minister Ralph Goodale downplayed a theory of a terror attack such as those carried out by extremists in London, Nice and other major cities.
+Authorities said Minassian had no police record, and Public Safety Minister Ralph Goodale downplayed a theory of a terror attack such as those carried out by extremists in London, Nice and other major cities, saying there was “no discernable connection to national security.”

+Police said they hoped their questioning of Minassian would shed light on his motive.

+So far they have revealed that the victims were “predominantly women” and that Minassian had posted a “cryptic message” on Facebook minutes before the assault in Toronto.

+In the post, Minassian praised mass killer Elliot Rodger — a 22-year-old American who murdered six people and then killed himself in California in 2014, and who had professed frustration over his virginity and women rejecting him.

+The suspect’s post also referred to the “Incel Rebellion” — “incel” is short for “involuntarily celibate” and is often used in connection with online groups of men who are known to rant against women.

-“The actions definitely looked deliberate,” Saunders told journalists, adding that the driver jumped up onto the sidewalk as well as driving erratically on the street.
+Police chief Saunders said his “actions definitely looked deliberate,” adding that the driver jumped up onto the sidewalk as well as driving erratically on the street.

-“So far, there is no discernable connection to national security,” Goodale said Tuesday.

-Toronto Mayor John Tory, meanwhile, said at the start of a city council meeting on Tuesday: “People are scared, they are unsure of what happened or why, and they are uncertain about what they should do.
+Toronto Mayor John Tory, meanwhile, told a city council meeting on Tuesday: “People are scared, they are unsure of what happened or why.”

-“We do not have all of the answers, the police and others do not have all of the answer about what happened yesterday and they may not come for some time.”
+“We do not have all of the answers,” he said, “and they may not come for some time.”